mokshadharma/llm-instructions/ed-non-interactive-guide.md

 ## Advanced: Strict Contextual Anchoring (Required)

+**Why required:** Anchoring costs nothing when it matches, but provides two benefits when the target line has shifted:
+1. For substitution edits (`s/old/new/`): if the anchor fails, the edit also won't find `old`, so nothing changes - no corruption
+2. For all edits: ed exits with non-zero status, signaling something went wrong

 Even with bottom-up editing, you might target the wrong line if the file changed unexpectedly.
-To prevent silent failures or corruption, you **must** use Strict Contextual Anchoring for every edit.
+Assertions help detect this, but they do **not** prevent subsequent commands from executing (see warnings below).

 **The Technique:**
 Use the substitute command `s/pattern/&/` to verify you're targeting the correct line.
 If the pattern matches, the command succeeds silently.
 If not, ed prints an error.
 *   **Important:** A failed assertion does NOT stop script execution.
 Ed prints the error but continues with subsequent commands.
 The value of assertions is that ed's exit code will be non-zero, allowing you to detect problems after the script completes.
-*   **Recommended workflow:** Do one edit per ed invocation.
-Verify after each edit.
+*   **Recommended workflow:** Do one operation per ed invocation (an operation can insert/delete/change multiple lines, but is a single ed command).
+Verify after each.
 This avoids the need for in-script assertions entirely.
 * **Note:** You must escape special regex characters (like `*`, `[`, `.`) in the pattern.
 Failure to escape `[` or `.` will cause `ed` to interpret them as regex classes or wildcards, leading to "No match" errors or incorrect edits.

 **Example:**